0

 The traditional manual method of making couscous is extremely laborious.
 The semolina has to be rolled by hand into tiny pellets and sieved.
 It's sprinkled with water to make it pliant and any granules that don't match the requirements must be remade.
 The pellets are then left to dry under the sun.

-Is Couscous Vegan?
+Is Couscous Vegan

 Couscous is the name of both the tiny granular pasta and the dish made from it.
 The former is 100% vegan by default, as long as you don't' cook it using meat broth.